Pradyumna1312/FPGA_Workshop_VSD/README.md

 3. Install drivers

-` Navigate to the below address /Vivado/20xx.x/data/xicom/cable_drivers/lin64/install_script/install_drivers on terminal`
+Navigate to the address `/Vivado/20xx.x/data/xicom/cable_drivers/lin64/install_script/install_drivers on terminal`

 `Enter the command: ./install_drivers and wait for completion of installation. now enter: sudo adduser $USER dialout `

 ## Implementing Counter Design
+Tje counter designed for this demo is a simple 8-bit Counter
 # Introduction to VTR Flow and VPR Flow
 ## Installation of VTR
 ## Installation of VPR